 The Lasting Effect of Secure Family Relationships

 According to this study, family cohesion and the absence of parent-child conflict were associated with a lower risk of depression from adolescence into midlife.
-The reduction in depressive symptoms associated with positive adolescent family relationships was greater for females than males during adolescence and into the early 20s but then leveled out to be equally beneficial for males and females throughout young adulthood into midlife.
+The reduction in depressive symptoms associated with positive adolescent family relationships was greater for females and assigned female at birth than males during adolescence and into the early 20s but then leveled out to be equally beneficial for males and females and assigned female at birth throughout young adulthood into midlife.

 Solstice RTC Can Help